 I have studied a range of questions related to disease and eco-evolutionary dyanmics.
 Below are some of my current projects.
 I am always excited to chat with people about disease dynamics, human-induced evolution, and potential collaborations!

 Bitter crab disease: Bitter crab disease (Hematodinium perezi) is a fatal disease infecting snow crab (Chionoecetes opilio) in the Eastern Bering Sea.
-With collaborators at NOAA, I developed a spatio-temporal statistical model to understand patterns of bitter crab disease across the region over the past ~30 years, now published in ICES Drivers of bitter crab disease occurrence in eastern Bering Sea snow crab (Chionoecetes opilio).
+With collaborators at NOAA, I developed a spatio-temporal statistical model to understand patterns of bitter crab disease across the region over the past ~30 years, now published in ICES Journal of Marine Science.

 Virulence evolution: Parasites show a diverse range of virulence: some parasites have minor effects to their hosts, while others are lethal.
 I am building a theoretical model to understand how macroparasite sublethal virulence evolves using an emperical-relevent viruelnce metric (slowed host growth).
 This model will be applied to the sea lice/salmon aquaculture case study, to consider how different management practices can alter virulence evolution.